What is direct primary care?

 What is NOT available at sparkMD?

-The doctors at sparkMD do not manage chronic pain and they do not prescribe chronic pain medications.
+The providers at sparkMD do not manage chronic pain and they do not prescribe chronic pain medications.
 They do not have or keep any pain medication at the clinic.
 This is because these medications are heavily regulated, need substantial monitoring, have a high rate of diversion and for most patients, long term, are detrimental to their overall health and well-being.

 We are not a fee-for-service same day clinic.
 We work hard to meet our member’s needs as they arise but do not offer ‘same-day’ or ‘one’time’ visits for non-members.
 We believe in long-term primary care relationships.
 It’s what we do best.